Are there Kangaroos on Phillip Island?

 Where you can find them Phillip Island

-It’s pretty easy to find a kangaroo in Phillip Island, as the region is home to a range of grassland perfect for the animals to graze along.
-In the early hours of the morning, simply trek out along the streets and you most likely will see a small mob hopping across a deserted road or in a grassy field nearby.
-Otherwise, you can head to the nearby animal parks, such as the Koala Conservation Centre, which is home to a bunch of both kangaroos and koalas.
-Giving you a chance to see both of these tourist favourites in one go!
-The most common kangaroo you’ll see during your journey is the beloved eastern grey kangaroos.
-Identified by their pale bellies and grey furry backs, they can easily be seen against the lush green and brown backdrop of the bush, are one of the most populated kangaroo species in the country.
+You can head to the nearby animal parks, such as the Koala Conservation Centre or the Phillip Island Wildlife Park, which are home to a bunch of both kangaroos and koalas.
+This gives you a chance to see both of these tourist favourites in one go!
+The most common kangaroo you’ll see during your journey is the beloved eastern grey kangaroo.
+Identified by their pale bellies and grey furry backs, they can easily be seen against the lush green and brown backdrop of the bush, and are one of the most populated kangaroo species in the country.

 Related article: The Eastern Grey Kangaroo